nori-dot-eco/contracts/docs/Market.md

 function swap(address recipient, uint256 amount, uint256 deadline, uint8 v, bytes32 r, bytes32 s) external
 ```

-Exchanges bpNORI tokens for an ERC721 certificate token and transfers ownership of removal tokens to
+Exchange bpNORI tokens for an ERC721 certificate by transferring ownership of the removals to the
-that certificate.
+certificate.

 <i>See [https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#ERC20Permit](ERC20Permit) for more.
 The message sender must present a valid permit to this contract to temporarily authorize this market